SGplays144/blade-ball-auto-parry/README.md

 ![blade-ball-script-auto-parry](https://github.com/user-attachments/assets/25a331f9-2070-46c8-83ac-01bc431145fc)

-Note: This project is safe to use you will not get banned by using it.
+Note: This script is not signed with a trusted certificate, so you will receive a warning.
+To avoid this, right-click on launcher.bat, select Properties,

 # Virus checker
 If you dont trust this file you can test it by your self with these malware testers there should only show python detected.